Time-integrated constraint on neutrino flux of CHIME fast radio burst sources with 10-year IceCube point-source data: Stacked unbinned likelihood analysis of CHIME FRB population

 \item{Equal}

 where all FRBs carry the same weight.

 \item{Total radio fluence}

-where $F_{\nu k}$ is the observed radio fluence of the $k$th burst of the FRB.
+where $F_{\nu k}$ is the observed band-average specific radio fluence of the $k$th burst of the FRB given by the CHIME/FRB catalog 1 in units of \si{\jy\milli\s}.
 For non-repeaters, there is only one burst and no summation is needed.

-We assume that the average neutrino flux from FRBs scale with burst radio fluence for this case.
+We test the hypothesis that the neutrino flux from FRBs scales with burst radio fluence for this case.
 We do not need to normalize the weights here, because we included the normalization in the formula for $S_i$.
-Since FRBs are bursts, in contrast with constant emitters like blazars, their neutrino fluxes should also depend on their durations.
+Since FRBs are bursts, in contrast with continuous emitters like blazars, their neutrino fluxes may also depend on their durations.
 Therefore we use total radio fluence instead of flux.

 \item{Event rate}